Roald87/TwinCatChangelog/docs/tc3.md

 ### Remarks

 - TwinCAT 3.1.4022 handles I/O variables (`%I*`,`%Q*`) differently from all previous versions.
 If an I/O variable has the attributes `{attribute 'hide'}` or `{attribute 'hide_all_locals'}` (directly or indirectly), this variable is no longer included in the I/O image of the task and therefore cannot be linked any more.
-[Source](https://community.developer.bosch.com/t5/Knowledge-base/TwinCAT-XAE-version-overview/ta-p/48982#EN).
+[Bosch TwinCAT changelog](https://community.developer.bosch.com/t5/Knowledge-base/TwinCAT-XAE-version-overview/ta-p/48982#EN).

 ## Version 3.1.4020.56

 ### Bugfixes

 - Solves many crashes that occurred with XAE 3.1.4020.28.
-[Source](https://community.developer.bosch.com/t5/Knowledge-base/TwinCAT-XAE-version-overview/ta-p/48982#EN).
+[Bosch TwinCAT changelog](https://community.developer.bosch.com/t5/Knowledge-base/TwinCAT-XAE-version-overview/ta-p/48982#EN).

 ## Version 3.1.4020.32